LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 1. The elected president will announce the opening of staff applications
 2. Interested members will submit applications detailing their qualifications and vision for the league
 3. The president will review applications and may conduct interviews if needed
-4. 3 staff members will be chosen by the president based on experience, fairness, and commitment to the league
+4. 2 staff members will be chosen by the president (see Section 4.5 for staff continuity) based on experience, fairness, and commitment to the league
-5. 2 staff members will be elected by the Captains' Council following a similar process to the presidential election
+5. 3 staff members will be elected by the Captains' Council following a similar process to the presidential election
 6. The entire selection process, including the Captains' Council election, must be concluded within the 2-week time limit

 **Announcement:**